 - 1 teaspoon vanilla

-3. Since the recipe calls for baking soda and no baking powder, I used natural cocoa, which is more acidic than Dutch process.
-Dutch process might work, but the natural was excellent.
+- Since the recipe calls for baking soda and no baking powder, I use natural cocoa, which is more acidic than Dutch process.
+I still haven't tried this with Dutch process.